tedchen0001/OSCP-Notes/Off_Sec_PG/Postfish.md

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/Postfish/Postman_2021.08.01_16h00m49s_007_.png)

 (I am stuck here.
-Refer to other walkthroughs below.)
+Referring to other walkthroughs below.)

 Because the sales department seems to use an unsafe password, check the employees of the sales department first.